sidprasad/sidbison/README.md

 1. `crule`: Returns the current rule being parsed n the bison specification.
 2. `steprule` : Steps to the next rule in the iBison specification
 3. `str`: Helps identify the current position in the entire parsing process.
 4. `br` : Allows the user to break when a particular token is encountered.
+5. `step`: Steps to the next step taken by the parser

 ## Instructions to be implemented

-1.`step`: Steps to the next step taken by the parser

 2.`rulepos`: Identifies the position of the `.` in the rule being parsed.